Portolan chart: Use

 The portolan chart combined the exact notations of the text of the periplus or pilot book with the decorative illustrations of a medieval T and O map.
 In addition, the charts provided realistic depictions of shores.
-They were meant for practical use by mariners of the period.
+Many historians believe they were meant for practical use by mariners of the period.
 Portolans failed to take into account the curvature of the Earth; as a result, they were not helpful as navigational tools for crossing the open ocean, and were replaced by later Mercator projection charts.
-Portolans were most useful in close quarters' identification of landmarks.
-Portolani were also useful for navigation in smaller bodies of water, such as the Mediterranean, Black, or Red Seas.
+Portolans were most useful in close quarters identification of landmarks.
+They were, in a sense, "'catalogue[s] of directions to follow between notable points and mnemonics for recalling lists of ports."
+Portolan charts were also useful for navigation in smaller bodies of water, such as the Mediterranean, Black, or Red Seas.
 Additionally, in some instances the charts may have been used for travel inland by waterways for trade purposes, specifically in the context of Hungary, as several charts single out that country for special detail, such as showing many cities and riverways in Hungary.

+Scholars have also shown a dichotomy between portolan charts used for display purposes and ones used for navigation aboard ships, the latter of which largely do not survive to the modern day.
+Some of these scholars have argued that many or even most portolan charts were not created for practical navigational uses, but rather as an ornamental item to "show off the owner's worldliness."'
+Examples of evidence that has led scholars to this theory are that some documented chart owners had no evident connection to seafaring, and that records show instances such as a merchant commissioning a chart depicting the parts of the Mediterranean he traveled after returning from his voyage, seemingly as a souvenir and not a guide.'
+The true historical use of portolan charts remains a debate among historians of the subject, and many arguments have been made both for their use as navigational tools and as decorative objects.